 “Mind of Mencia” debuted on Comedy Central in early 2005.
 It became one of the strongest shows in the network’s history, averaging about 1.5 million total viewers.
 “Mind of Mencia” was executive produced by Carlos Mencia and Robert Morton (“Late Night with David Letterman”).

-Since 2007, every holiday season Mencia has embarked on a USO Tour to the Persian Gulf to entertain the troops serving overseas.
+In 2007, Mencia embarked on a USO Tour to the Persian Gulf to entertain the troops serving overseas.
 For his 2008 trip, Mencia visited Kuwait to host “Operation MySpace,” an exclusive concert for American Troops in the Middle East alongside Jessica Simpson and The Pussycat Dolls.
 The special aired on FX in April 2008.
 Mencia’s 2009 USO tour had stops in Turkey, Kirkuk, Baghdad, Qatar, Afghanistan, and many other countries.

-Most recently, Mencia has gone back to his comedic roots, performing at a multitude of comedy venues – allowing him to share his newest material with a more intimate audience.
-His current tour, called the “C 4 Urself Tour,” has been making stops all around the country performing for eager fans.
+Most recently, Mencia has gone back to his comedic roots, performing at a number of comedy venues – allowing him to share his newest material with a more intimate audience.
+His current tour, called the “C 4 Urself Tour,” has been making stops all around the country, performing to eager audiences.

 Carlos Mencia presently lives in Los Angeles.